 to obtain a copy of that week's RADIO TIMES - because therein was

 printed a coupon which enabled aspiring secret agents to send off for a MAN FROM U.N.C.L.E.
 ID card.
-As any child of the '60s will remember, TMFU was the big hit of the time on British (and American) TV, and every
+As any child of the '60s will recall, TMFU was the big hit of the time on British (and American) TV, and

-kid in the land wanted to be an U.N.C.L.E. agent.
-I still remember the
+every kid in the land wanted to be an U.N.C.L.E. agent.
+I still remember

-address - 58 St. James' Street, London, SW1.
-We sent off for quite a
+the address - 58 St. James' Street, London, SW1.
+We sent off for quite

-few cards over the course of the next few months, I can tell you.
-Sadly
+a number of cards over the course of the next few months, I can tell

-none of them survived, but for those of you in a similar predicament,
+you.
+Sadly none of them survived, but for those of you in a similar

 an exact facsimile of